milindkulgod/academic-site/content/project/Search.md

 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.1/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>

 We take an input from the user through a web application and process the query by calculating the word weight.
 On doing so, we retrieve the top k results that are required.
-The cosine similarity is calculated.
+The cosine similarity is calculated by using.

 $$ {sim(q,r)} = \\vec{q} \\cdot \\vec{d} = \\sum_{t\ \\text{in both q and r}} w\_{t,q} \\times w\_{t,r}.$$